A unifying approach to branching processes in varying environments

-Thus we denote the probability measure $f$ and its generation functions by one and the same symbol.
-This facilitates presentation and will cause no confusion whatsoever.
+Thus we denote the probability measure $f$ and its generating function by one and the same symbol.
+This facilitates presentation and will cause no confusion.
 Keep in mind that each operation applied to these measures has to be understood as an operation applied to their generating functions.
 Thus $f_1f_2$ stands not only for the multiplication of the generating functions $f_1,f_2$ but also for the convolution of the respective measures.
 Also $f_1 \circ f_2$ expresses the composition of generating functions as well as the resulting probability measure.
-We shall consider the mean and factorial moments of a random variable $Y$ with distribution $f$,
+We shall consider the mean and second factorial moment of a random variable $Y$ with distribution $f$,

 and its normalized second factorial moment and normalized variance